berlinguyinca/spotz/README.md

 Spotz is a
 [hyperparameter optimization](https://en.wikipedia.org/wiki/Hyperparameter_optimization)
-framework written in [Scala](http://www.scala-lang.org) designed to exploit [Apache Spark](http://spark.apache.org) perform its distributed computation.
+framework written in [Scala](http://www.scala-lang.org) designed to exploit [Apache Spark](http://spark.apache.org) to perform its distributed computation.
 A broad set of optimization algorithms have been implemented to solve for the hyperparameter values of an [objective function](https://en.wikipedia.org/wiki/Loss_function) that you specify.